brentwalther/brentwalther.github.io/_posts/2019-08-18-custom-radio-project.md

 ### Parts List

 Here's a non-exhaustive list of what I used for this build.
 Including hardware one of these can be built for around $350.
-It's way louder than the all-in-one stereo units you can find at Costco or Sams Club.</p>
+It's way louder than the all-in-one stereo units you can find at Costco or Sams Club.

 - [Monoprice Weatherproof/Shockproof/IP67 Hard Case](https://www.amazon.com/gp/product/B00SSFAPVI) - At around $80 this thing is very sturdy, keeps water out, and comes with a sturdy handle.
 - Two [6.5 Inch 2 Way Waterproof and Weather Resistant Marine Speaker Pair (100 RMS/200 Peak each)](https://www.amazon.com/gp/product/B00022OBNS) - I tried Pyle this time despite really liking the Boss speakers I used for the previous build.
 No complaints yet and cheap; only $25 a pair.